vivocha/appointments-scheduler-docs/README.md

 The Appointments Scheduler is a module of the Vivocha platform which allows to set and manage appointments with customers.
 Appointments can be both online and "physical", location-based.

-The Appointments Scheduler exposes a public and a private API, and also send emails to customers in different moments: to confirm the appointment, and two reminders.
+The Appointments Scheduler exposes a public and a private API, and also can send emails to customers in different moments: to confirm the appointment, and two reminders.

 The Appointments Scheduler is based on three main entities: *Calendar*, *Appointment Type* and *Appointment*, as shown in the next picture.